pseigo/book-exercises/learn-elixir/notes/e02-data-types.md

 attrs[:email] # => "test@example.com"
 ```

+- Keys are atoms
+- Keys are ordered
+- Keys do not have to be unique
-- Implemented as a *list*.
-- Thus, it has difference performance characteristics than maps.
+- Implemented as a *list*, thus has difference performance characteristics than a map

 ### Structs